upnextinc/upnext/README.md

 # Up Next

 See your day at a glance.
 Integrated with your calendar so you can see and join your meetings from the menu bar.
-Built for macOS 10.12+.

 Up Next works with Zoom, Google Meet, and more.
-All supported platforms are [listed here](https://github.com/ellenli/up-next/issues/51) (along with ones coming shortly).
+All supported platforms are [listed here](https://github.com/ellenli/up-next/issues/51) (with more to come).

-Up Next is in active development. **Get the latest version from the [App Store](https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12).** :v:
+Up Next is in active development.
+Built for macOS 10.12+. **Get the latest version from the [App Store](https://itunes.apple.com/us/app/up-next/id1355117041?ls=1&mt=12).** :v:

 ## Setup